bentleygd/ITGC/README.md

 # Features
 - Automated security reviews for Linux, AIX and Oracle DBs.
 <h2>AIX/Linux</h2>

-***

 <h3>AIX/Linux User Auditing</h3>
-Linux user accounts are compared to a list of accounts that are retrieved from Active Directory using **ldap3**.
+Linux user accounts are compared to a list of accounts that are retrieved from Active Directory using.
 Any Linux account that has a valid login shell that does not have a corresponding active directory account is flagged as an audit finding.
 A list of local accounts must be maintained for exceptions to the audit process (e.g., root).

 <h3>AIX/Linux Group Auditing</h3>
 Group membership of specifc groups specified in the [Linux] section of the configuration file are audited as well.
 The specified groups must have a file containing the expected members of the admin group.
 Otherwise, all memembers of the groups will be flagged as an audit exception.